lukasturcani/stk/documentation/source/index.rst

 Overview
 --------

-``mtk`` is a Python 3 library for building, manipulating, optimizing and designing molecules.
+``stk`` is a Python 3 library for building, manipulating, optimizing and designing molecules.

 Basic Examples